Auridel/Kanban_board_app/README.md

-#React+Redux ToDo List
+<h1>React+Redux ToDo List</h1>

-This is a simple project uses React+Redux technology simulates daily task list.
+<p>This is a simple project uses React+Redux technology simulates daily task list.
-You can add task to exiting columns or create the new one.
+You can add task to exiting columns or create the new one. </p>

 ---